Need for a Decision Now

 Counting the Costs

 26 If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple.

 27 And whosoever doth not bear his cross, and come after me, cannot be my disciple.

 28 For which of you, intending to build a tower, sitteth not down first, and counteth the cost, whether he have sufficient to finish it?

 Jesus says that you cannot be His disciple unless you are willing to pay the costs.
 The main costs are two.

-- You must view the present world system as contemptible.
-You must see it as a consuming pit where dying men scramble for a few moments of deficient joy.
+Yet the first cost you must pay also involves sacrifice on a broader scale.
 Because the absence of light is darkness, you must hate everything ungodly in your own life and in the lives of people around you.
 You must not cling to any treasure that God brands as false.
-And you must resist any social pressure—whether from friends, family, or the prevailing culture—that would turn you aside from His will.
 All your plans and ambitions, values and opinions, loyalties and loves—all these you must surrender to Christ, who will either replace them with better things or return them in a form helpful to your Christian growth.

-Although you hate sin, you will love the sinner himself more than ever before.
-You will treat him with respect and kindness, and you will urge him with all fervor to accept God's offer of salvation.
+Although you must resist any effort by sinners to draw you away from Christ, you will love a sinner himself more than ever before.
+You will treat him with respect and kindness, and, if he welcomes serious conversation, you will urge him with all fervor to accept God's offer of salvation.